Undergraduate Safety-Occ and Env Sfty & Hlth

 PRINCIPLES AND METHODS OF INDUSTRIAL HYGIENE

 An introduction to the science and art of anticipating, recognizing, evaluating, and controlling the chemical, physical, and biological agents that affect the health and safety of workers.
 The laboratory provides working knowledge and hands-on experience with equipment for recognizing, analyzing, and evaluating occupational health hazards in industry.
 One 2.5 hour lecture and one 2.5 hour lab per week.

 ANALYSIS AND DESIGN FOR SAFETY IN INDUSTRIAL OPERATIONS

 Safety-Occ and Env Sfty & Hlth 481

-The course examines the need for an interpretation of occupational safety and health standards.
-Emphasis is placed on local, state, federal and association standards to numerous applications including materials handling and storage, powered industrial trucks, machine guarding, working with hot and cold metals, welding and cutting, electrical hazards and flammable and combustible liquids.
+The course reviews interpretations and applications of occupational safety and health standards.
+Emphasis is placed on local, state, federal and trade standards to numerous applications including materials handling, machine guarding, metalworking, electrical hazards, and flammable liquids.
 Class visitations to selected industries will be scheduled to assist students in understanding industrial and plant processes and to recognize potential hazards.

 OCCUPATIONAL SAFETY MANAGEMENT

 Safety-Occ and Env Sfty & Hlth 483